Privacy Policy

 Local extension settings remain in the browser until changed, cleared, reset, or removed by browser behavior.
 Server-side operational records are retained only as long as reasonably needed for the feature, troubleshooting, security, legal, dispute-resolution, or reliability purposes described here.

 Retention depends on the type of record.
 A local allowlist entry may remain until you remove it because its purpose is to keep a website paused.
 A support report may remain while we investigate and test fixes.
 A short-lived infrastructure log may remain only long enough for security and reliability review.
-A cached AI configuration may remain locally so the extension can continue operating if a later configuration request fails.
+A cached rule configuration may remain locally so the extension can continue operating if a later configuration request fails.

 9. Security